Yash-Gavade/Analyzing_Tweets/README.md

 Output results on one of the datasets is provided in "Report.pdf".

+## Approach
+The approach involves preprocessing tweets, calculating Jaccard distances between them, and applying the K-means algorithm to cluster tweets based on similarity.

 # Steps To Run

 1) If the system don't have python Installed in it, first install python (version greater than or equal v3.7)